Limia sulphurophila: Distribution

 Only known from the sulfur spring at Balneario La Zurza on the Dominican Republic's southeastern shore of Lake Enriquillo.
 Specimens identified as L. sulphurophila have been collected in multiple springs in the Lake Enriquillo basin.
 Further studies are required to determine the status of these populations.

 Habitat and ecology

 Limia sulphurophila inhabits lowland freshwater karst springs on the basin of Lake Enriquillo.
 These ecosystems are characterized by, hard, alkaline waters with high levels of carbonate salts.
 Springs inhabited by this species have sandy to gravelly bottom which can be covered with algae and aquatic plants.

-Other fish species present in this habitat include Limia melanonotata, Gambusia hispaniolae, and Gobiomorus dormitor.
-Plants present throughout the distribution of L. sulphurophila include Ludwigia repens, Najas guadalupensis, Bacopa monnieri, Hemianthus callitrichoides, Echinodorus berteroi, Riccia fluitans, Heteranthera reniformis and Eleocharis sp.